 Can Chest Hair Grow Over Tattoos?

-To summarize, some men are anxious that they won’t be able to don their mane of chest hair anymore, and some hope that a tattoo is a solution to an unwanted hairy chest.
+Some men are anxious that they won’t be able to don their mane of chest hair anymore, and some hope that a tattoo is a solution to an unwanted hairy chest.

 Can You See The Tattoo Under Chest Hair?